fil-monti/fil-monti.github.io/software.md

             </center>
         </td>
         <td>
            <strong>BEAST X</strong> is a (free) cross-platform program for Bayesian analysis of molecular sequences using MCMC.
-Most of my projects include contributions to the software source code, which is publicly available.
+            Most of my projects include contributions to this software source code, which is publicly available.
         </td>
         <td>
             <a href="https://github.com/beast-dev/beast-mcmc" target="_blank">Github</a>